Saranya-Krishnan/ioc_prototype/README.md

 3. Binding name is generated
 4. Binding name is saved
 ~5.
 User can upload to CDN~
-6. Save CDN and extracted geotag
+~6.
+Save CDN and extracted geotag~
-7. Create ArtUpload
+~7.
+Create ArtUpload~
-8. Query Watson Visual Recognition
+~8.
+Query Watson Visual Recognition~
-9. Classifiers are processed to tags
+~9.
+Classifiers are processed to tags~
-10. Tags are queried for ontology
+~10.
+Tags are queried for ontology~
 11. Matching schema are assigned to Tag Types
 12. Tags are applied to ArtUpload
 13. Scheduled Job creates recommendations based on tags and tag types and corresponding modality.